 So I got in my time machine and created a very sweet ornament in minutes.

 1. Process the photo on picmonkey.

 I picked my favorite photo of the boys that would work as a circle, uploaded it at picmonkey.com and cropped it as a SQUARE.
 I centered my holiday message with last year on it.
 I saved it in the highest resolution I could.

 2. Create round ornament on mpix.

-Christmas ornaments are rather buried on the MPIX website under the heading “Decor”.
+Christmas ornaments are rather buried on the MPIX website under the heading “Holiday”.
 Find ornaments, choose the DIY custom option and follow instructions for uploading the image.
+You can do circle like I did or a custom shape.
 OMG so cute, right?

 I got so excited to see my preview that I created another ornament for 2012 (and wrote this post while the thing is still being made and shipped!).
 Because my Superhero photo is tightly packed with awesome, I skipped the holiday message just included the year.

 In future years, I won’t have to lament that we missed commemorating Sawyer’s first Christmas because I made this flipping cute ornament.
 If I had more time, I might go back and create these ornaments for ALL my children’s Christmases.
 It would certainly be faster than making them baby books or year videos.

 Then again, maybe I’ll wait ’til next year.